nexcore-222/fun-with-small-projects/README.md

 - A simple clone of the popular Ping-Pong game.
 - Open `./index.html` in your browser to play.

-## Future Improvements
+## Web Applications

-- Add sound effects
-- Mobile-friendly controls
+### Weather Diargams
+- A simple interactive web application for displaying weather forecast.
+OpenWeather API request included.
+- Open `./index.html` in your browser to start.